U.S. Energy Corp. (USEG) Reveals an Earnings Mystery

 USEG’s Market Performance

-USEG stocks went up by 46.29% for the week, with a monthly jump of 89.80% and a quarterly performance of 95.34%, while its annual performance rate touched 29.59%.
-The volatility ratio for the week stands at 48.58% while the volatility levels for the past 30 days are set at 18.67% for U.S. Energy Corp..
-The simple moving average for the period of the last 20 days is 50.01% for USEG stocks with a simple moving average of 69.45% for the last 200 days.
+USEG stocks went down by -9.25% for the week, with a monthly jump of 75.22% and a quarterly performance of 81.49%, while its annual performance rate touched 33.33%.
+The volatility ratio for the week stands at 13.47% while the volatility levels for the past 30 days are set at 20.51% for U.S. Energy Corp..
+The simple moving average for the period of the last 20 days is 16.36% for USEG stocks with a simple moving average of 51.45% for the last 200 days.

 Analysts’ Opinion of USEG